Asthma Occurrence Model

 This document describes the asthma occurrence model, which is used to predict the incidence and prevalence of asthma in British Columbia.
 The model is divided into two parts:

-1. Occurrence Model 1: Crude Occurrence: A Generalized Linear Model (GLM) that predicts asthma incidence and prevalence based on age, sex, and year.
+1. Occurrence Model 1: Crude Occurrence: A Generalized Linear Model (GLM) that predicts asthma incidence and prevalence based on age, sex, and timepoint.

 2. Occurrence Model 2: Risk Factors: A model that incorporates risk factors such as family history and antibiotic use during infancy to predict asthma incidence and prevalence, along with the results from the first model.